smolnar/gabrake/README.md

 1. Go to **Behaviour** > **Events** > **Overview**.
 2. Click on one of the Gabrake categories.
 On top of table, choose primary dimension as **Event Action**.
-3. Choose secondary dimension by your taste &mdash; *Event Label (backtrace location), Page, Browser,* &hellip;
+3. Choose secondary dimension by your taste &mdash; *Event Label (backtrace location), Page, Browser.*

 **Important**: *Make sure that the overview date includes TODAY!
 You'll save yourself a headache.*